Dental Topics & FAQs Mt. Airy Pediatric Dentist

 Children’s teeth begin forming before birth.
 Around 6 months, the first primary (or baby) teeth to erupt through the gums are the lower central incisors, followed closely by the upper central incisors.
 Although all 20 primary teeth usually appear by age 3, the pace and order of their eruption vary.

-Permanent teeth begin appearing around age 6, starting with the first molars and lower central incisors.
+Permanent teeth appear around age 6, starting with the first molars and lower central incisors.
 This process continues until approximately age 21.

 Adults have 28 permanent teeth or up to 32, including the third molars (or wisdom teeth).
 Please click on the timeline below to see the teeth erupt and to learn more.